jgoalby/jgoalby.github.io/games/template/readme.md

   - Is that better than tweakpane?
 - Do a better job of QUnit

+# Instructions md
+- Put more instructions closer to the code
+- Maybe just have instructions point to places such as files and folders for where to get more info?

 # Bit ECS
 //import { Types, defineComponent } from '../lib/bitECS/index.mjs';